How to Expand Business to Indonesia?

 - Minimum 1 Commissioner.
 If the Foreign Director does not have a work permit (KITAS) yet, there should be 1 Local Director to represent the company during the incorporation process (a nominee director can be used)

-The following are mandatory Indonesia requirements for Local Company Incorporation (PT”).
+As for international expansion in Indonesia, the following are mandatory requirements for Local Company Incorporation (PT”).
 Depending on the business activities, the government has placed restrictions of foreign ownership in certain industries and only reserved them for local ownership.
 Therefore, foreign companies can explore alternatives to establish a local PT Company which is allowed to conduct specific business activities with local nominee shareholders/business partners.

 - Minimum 2 Local Shareholders (corporate or individual),